kessibi/libretime-docker/README.md

 Feel free to create an issue with your __detailed__ problem, make sure to provide enough information to understand and recreate the problem.

+## updating stream configurations

+Feel free to modify stream configs, just know you will have to run `docker exec libretime sh /libre_start.sh` afterwards to restart all services.
+Otherwise, liquidsoap just doesn't start up again.
+If you find a clever way to tackle this issue, don't hesitate to bring it forward.

 ## upgrade of the image

 If you downloaded the image early on (before version 3.0.0-alpha9, you might